|Presented by||The Shark Trust|

 |Appropriate for kids||no|

-Shark Trust: Great eggcase hunt
+The Shark Trust: Great Eggcase Hunt

 In recent decades, several species of shark, skate and ray around the British coast have dramatically declined in numbers.
 The empty eggcases are an easily accessible source of information on the whereabouts of potential nursery grounds and will provide the Trust with a better understanding of species abundance and distribution.